nutanix-japan/nai-llm/docs/iep/iep_pre_reqs.md

-# Pre-requisites for MGMT and DEV Cluster
+# Pre-requisites for Deploying NAI

 In this part of the lab we will prepare pre-requisites for LLM application on GPU nodes.